kyma-project/test-infra/development/tools/cmd/externalsecretschecker/README.md

-# External secrets checker
+# External Secrets Checker

 ## Overview

-This command checks external secrets synchronization status, and if every secret have corresponding external secret.
+This command checks external secrets synchronization status, and if every secret has a corresponding external secret.

 ## Usage